 In total, more than 400 youth from 63 Michigan counties took part in the 2020 event, showcasing more than 2,000 different projects.
 In addition to the remarkable participation numbers, positive feedback from individual participants helped event organizers determine the showcase should be continued in 2021.

 “I have always dreamed of competing at the Michigan State Fair, but due to distance that was not possible,” said 2020 Michigan State Fair 4-H & Youth Virtual Showcase participant Rebecca Havelka.
 “The positive in this whole [COVID-19] experience is that I had the ability to compete virtually at more shows then I could have ever imagined.
 Thank you so much for making this possible!”

 Registration for the Michigan State Fair 4-H & Youth Virtual Showcase is currently open through August 23.
 To participate, youth will enter photos and videos of their individual projects through the online FairEntry platform.
 Any Michigan youth, aged 5-19, is encouraged to participate in this free event; prior participation in 4-H is not required.

 There are a wide variety of participation options, and youth may enter as many classes as they wish.
 Project areas range from traditional classes like showmanship, breeding and market classes for livestock and companion animals, to still exhibits such as crafts, creative writing and baking.
 Youth may also enter projects that are not normally showcased in a typical fair by submitting educational projects, demonstrations and more in areas such as shooting sports, urban agriculture and leadership, among others.

-Exhibits entered into local virtual showcases experiences may also be entered into the statewide showcase; however, prior exhibition is not required.
-Evaluation of Michigan State Fair 4-H & Youth Virtual Showcase projects will begin on August 24, with winners announced during the Michigan State Fair, September 3-7.
+Exhibits entered into in-person fair experiences may also be entered into the statewide showcase; however, prior exhibition is not required.
+Evaluation of Michigan State Fair 4-H & Youth Virtual Showcase projects will begin on August 24, with winners announced during the Michigan State Fair, September 2-6.